-In determining the terms and conditions of conversion the Government shall have due regard to the financial position of the company, the terms of issue of debentures or loans, the rate of interest payable on such debentures or loans and such other matters as it may consider necessary.
+In determining the terms and conditions of conversion, the Government shall have due regard to the financial position of the company, the terms of issue of debentures or loans, as the case may be, the rate of interest payable on such debentures or loans and such other matters as it may consider necessary.

-If the conversion is not acceptable to the company, it may, within 60 days from the date of communication of such order, file an appeal to the Tribunal.
-The Tribunal after hearing the company and the Government pass such order as it deems fit.
-If no such appeal is filed by the company or the appeal filed has been dismissed by the Tribunal, the memorandum of the company shall, where such order has the effect of increasing the authorized share capital of the company, stand altered and the authorized share capital of such company shall stand increased by an amount equal to the amount of the value of shares which such debentures or loans or part thereof has been converted into.
+Where the Government has, by an order directed that any debenture or loan or any part thereof shall be converted into shares in a company and where no appeal has been preferred to the Tribunal or where such appeal has been dismissed, the memorandum of such company shall, where such order has the effect of increasing the authorised share capital of the company, stand altered and the authorised share capital of such company shall stand increased by an amount equal to the amount of the value of shares which such debentures or loans or part thereof has been converted into.

-CHECK YOUR PROGRESS Fill in the blanks No company shall issue any debenture carrying .
-2. Debentures shall be the property.
-A debenture trustee may be removed from the office before the expiry of his term only if it is approved by the holders of not less than in value of the debenture outstanding at their meeting.
-Every company required to create Debenture Redemption Reserve on or before in each year.
+- 1. No company shall issue any debenture carrying . - 2.
+Debentures shall be the property. - 3.
+A debenture trustee may be removed from the office before the expiry of his term only if it is approved by the holders of not less than in value of the debenture outstanding at their meeting. - 4.
+Every company required to create Debenture Redemption Reserve on or before in each year. - 5.
 For unlisted companies issuing debentures on private placement basis, the Debenture Redemption Reserve will be of the value of the debentures.

-Model Questions What are the conditions for the issue of secured debentures?
-2. Who may not be appointed as debenture trustee?
-What are the duties of debenture trustee?
-3. Write notes on 'Debenture Redemption Reserve'.
-4. 5.
-What is the procedure for conversion of debentures into shares?
+- 1. What are the conditions for the issue of secured debentures? - 2.
+Who may not be appointed as debenture trustee? - 3.
+What are the duties of debenture trustee? - 4.
+Write notes on 'Debenture Redemption Reserve'. - 5.
+What is the procedure for conversion of debentures into shares? - 6.
 What are the conditions for the appointment of debenture trustee?

-6. Answers: Fill in the blanks 1.
-Voting rights; 2.
-Moveable: 3.
-Three fourth; 30th day of April; 4.
-5. 25%.
+- 1. Voting rights;

+- 2. Moveable;

+- 3. Three fourth;

+- 4. 30th day of April;

+- 5. 25%.